cloyd88/corporate.robojackets.org/index.md

 - Jason Gibson

 ## Internal Revenue Service Filings
-The corporation will be seeking tax-exempt status from the IRS under Section 501(c)(7).
+The corporation will be seeking tax exemption from the IRS under Section 501(c)(7).
 Public documents will be published here after each is approved by the IRS.

 - Form 1024
 - Determination Letter